nedduc/Cookout-Brand-Awareness/README.md

 ### Content

-- The text for the website was taken from access in work.
+- The text for the website was taken from a data base in work.
 Recipe courtesy of BBC Good Food Guide.
 - Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)